steadfasterX/znc-mailnotify/README.md

 ### Settings

-*   `from_address = "znc@yourhostname"`
+*   `from_address = ""`

     The mailbox you want to display and use as your FROM address.
-Default will be znc@yourhostname
+Default is emtpy.
+You have to set this before the module can work properly

 *   `email_address = ""`